walidmedani/walidmedani/README.md

 Hello, I'm Walid.
-Data Analyst with expertise in data analysis and reporting, query optimization, database design, and data modelling.
+Former UX designer and researcher, now a data Analyst with expertise in  analysis and reporting, query optimization, database design, and data modelling.

-Querying data using SQL.
-Generate reports and perform ad-hoc data analysis using SQL.
+Querying data using and perform ad-hoc data analysis using SQL.
 Developing dashboards on Power BI.
-Data analysis and reporting using Python.
+Data analysis and reporting using Python & R.

-📚 Projects
-Welcome to my portfolio, where I showcase my projects.

 🛠️ Tools
 Language: SQL, Python, R